…It felt like a winter machine

 In some cases, when depression is mild, it can improve without the help of counseling or medication.
 Exercise, socializing with supportive people, and doing activities that you enjoy are all very helpful in lifting depression.
 Above all, be gentle with yourself; when you are depressed, it is very important to set realistic goals and break tasks down into manageable steps.
 Understand that you are going through a difficult time and shouldn’t expect as much from yourself as you usually would.
 Don’t isolate yourself because you don’t want to be a burden to others.

 If you think that you may have some form of depression, it is important to do something about it.
-To schedule a session call me at 240-401-8086, or make an appointment online.
+To schedule a session, please call me at 240-401-8086.